-The Indian Coffee Baron in his departure note to his professional family admitted to not being able to create an appropriate profitable business model and admitted being in mammoth pressure from lenders.
+The Indian Coffee Baron, in his departure note to his professional family, admitted to not being able to create an appropriate profitable business model and admitted being under pressure from lenders.

 However, V.G.
-Siddhartha is not the only tycoon who lost self-confidence/ self-esteem which led him to take the most drastic step to end his life.
-In fact, his death further puts limelight on the extreme stress entrepreneurs are consistently in which force them to succumb to mental stress and depression.
+Siddhartha is not the only tycoon who lost self-confidence/ self-esteem, which led him to take the most drastic step to end his life.
+In fact, his death further puts limelight on the extreme stress entrepreneurs are consistently in, which forces them to succumb to mental stress and depression.

 Now, according to the departure note of the CCD Baron, he was in extreme stress and mental trauma as he owed huge amount of monies to lenders which proves that he was on the verge of insolvency.

 Insolvency can be described as a situation when a company or an individual can no longer pay what they owe to their lenders/ investors/ banks etc. on time; or when the value of their assets owned are lower than the money they owe.
 The law (mainly the Insolvency and Bankruptcy Code, 2016) provides legal remedy to companies/ individuals after they turn insolvent.